 Coco was also super aloof.
 She always kept a five-foot buffer between her and anyone else.
 Lucy, however, would want to be close to us.
 Not Coco.

 Finally, she wasn’t brilliant.
 Standards are supposed to be super smart dogs.
 Coco, not so much.
 We appropriately referred to Coco as our “sub-standard.”

 In the end, Coco was “our dog,” and we loved her despite those shortcomings.
 This is why “mutts” do so well, you can’t help but love them as dogs grow on you and become part of the family.
 I do wonder if Riley would be here if we had started with Coco.
 Just saying.

 When Coco past unexpectedly we were reeling.
 Losing a dog is never easy, but when it happens suddenly, wow.
 Just.
 Wow.
 We were devastated.
 Then, some magic happened.

 During a trip to the dentist, chit-chatting with the Doctor, Annette told the story of Coco’s passing.
 He said, “You know my girlfriend’s mother breeds Standard Poodles and just had a litter!”
 Adding, “I think she has one or two left!”

-With a few weeks, we had Oliver.
+After a few weeks, we had Oliver.
 Wonderful dog.
 Our breeder was local and a pro.
 Oliver was nearly housebroken when we got him.
 Oliver restored our somewhat broken Coco-less world.